wille-io/deno-srv/README.md

 **World's first** Deno web server for multiple hosts.

 - Uses Deno's new, yet currently unofficial, sni callback!
-- Comes with automatic tls certificate request! (while auto-renew isn't there, yet)
+- Comes with automatic tls certificate request! (while auto-renew isn't there, yet - but will be included in the next release!)

 Configure your web server in a language we all know and love: TypeScript.